BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 16 Accept asset exchange events
 ### 16.1 Create accept asset exchange event
+- Introduction
+    - It has been replaced by other events and is currently not recommended for use.
+    - Exchange a certain asset in your own account for a certain frozen asset of others on the chain
 - The full name of the interface：`trBeExchangeSpecAsset`
 - Interface abbreviation：`tbesa`
 - Callable methods：`Http,Websocket,command line`